huggingface/transformers/ISSUES.md

     The first two quoted words tell Google to limit the search to the context of the Huggingface Transformers.
 The remainder is your query - most commonly this would be an assert line if the software fails with an assert.

-    The results of such query will typically match github Issues, huggingface forums and StackExchange and people's blogs.
+    The results of such a query will typically match GitHub issues, Hugging Face forums, StackExchange, and other user's blogs.

     If you find relevant hints, you may choose to continue the discussion there if you have follow up questions.